-We draw attention to Note 3a of the accompanying consolidated financial statements, which describes that on October 11, 2014, the Entity, issued Internationals Bonds.
-As of December 31, 2024, the outstanding balances are \$202,587 and \$48,455.
-On January 31 2023, the Entity obtained an approval for restructuring this international bond by improving the interest rate, extending its long-term maturity and capitalizing part of the debt.
+We draw your attention to Note 1b of the accompanying consolidated financial statements, which describes that on October 11, 2014, the Entity issued an International Bond.
+The Jack-ups owned by the Entity are pledged as collateral under this Bond.
+As of December 31, 2024, the outstanding balance is \$202,587.
+On January 31, 2023, the Entity obtained approval for restructuring this international bond by improving the interest rate, extending its long-term maturity, and capitalizing part of the debt.

 La Covadonga Jack-up extended the contract expiration date to October 28, 2025 and Santa Maria Jack-up extended the contract expiration date to January 31, 2026.
-The Entity is in progress of obtaining the extension of these contracts.
+These events or conditions at the date of reporting of the consolidated financial statements this matter indicates the existence of a material uncertainty that may cast significant doubt on the Entity's ability to continue as a going concern.